 Our first programs included a “store front” office which provided supportive services for military and civilian women.
 This facility was located on 2nd Street in downtown Bremerton and was staffed completely by volunteers.
 Another program was the Tri-Y Club for teens, which was held at Bremerton High School.

 In 1978, the YWCA of Kitsap County opened the doors of the YWCA ALIVE (Alternatives to Living In a Violent Environment) Shelter Program in response to the needs of domestic violence victims and their children.
 The founders of that program were Carolyn Hershberger and Jean Kruse.

 Currently, the YWCA of Kitsap County serves over 6,000 people annually, providing a “safety net” of supportive services for domestic violence survivors and their children.
 Our continuum of programs is designed to meet the emerging needs of our community, and effectively supports today’s women, children, and families.
-Services include a 24-hr. domestic violence hotline, 17-bed domestic violence emergency shelter, transitional housing in Silverdale and Poulsbo, legal advocacy, housing and vocational counseling and other support services.
+Services include a 24-hr. domestic violence hotline, 17-bed domestic violence emergency shelter, supportive housing in Silverdale and Poulsbo, legal advocacy, housing and vocational counseling and other support services.